altfatterz/spring-reactive-workshop/current-weather/README.md

 2018-09-11 09:40:52.174  INFO 80029 --- [ctor-http-nio-3] egress-1                                 : cancel()
 ```

+Notice, when getting the measurements if you omit or send `application/json` as accept header that you will get
+back a JSON array list and not a streamed response.

 8. Access the UI on `http://localhost:8080` in a browser.
 As you will see the the measurements are presented using a graph.
 The UI is getting data via Server-Sent Event from the following endpoint.
 Check the data received in the Developer Console or
 you can also access it via command line: